 I’ve worked in healthcare since 1996, initially as an Allied Health Professional, and more recently as an Operational Manager.
 From 1996 to 2011 I worked as an Orthoptist in a four different organisations – 2 private Ophthalmology clinics in Australia for a 5 year period, and then in two Acute NHS Trusts for a further 10 years.
 During this time I participated in research, teaching, published journal articles and in my last clinical role I was Head Orthoptist, at Barts and The London NHS Trust managing Orthoptic, Optometry and Retinoblastoma (Children’s Eye Cancer) Services.
 In this role I designed new clinical space and supported the move of services into the new hospital, implemented a universal vision screening programme for Tower Hamlets and an eye test programme for Adults with Learning Disabilities that earned a National Award for Creating Healthy Communities.

 In 2019 I completed the NHS Leadership Academy Nye Bevan Executive Leadership Programme, and commenced a new role in June 2020 as the Transformation Programme Manager for Great Ormond Street Hospital.
-In this role I have responsibility for ensuring the successful delivery of the transformational programmes related to improving the flow of inpatient within the hospital, redesigning clinical pathways and outpatient and transforming outpatient services.
+In this role I had responsibility for designing and delivery of 5 transformational programmes related to improving the flow of inpatients within the hospital, improving operating theatre utilisation, redesigning clinical pathways. improving outpatient services and improving administrative processes and administrative staff experience.
+More recently, in 2022 I moved to Chelsea and Westminster Hospital NHS Foundation Trust as General Manager for Digital Operations.